RecastSoftware/public-recast-automation-templates/PULL_REQUEST_TEMPLATE.md

-## Pull Request Template
+## Share Recast Automation Template
+_@recastsoftware/publicapprovers_
 ### Purpose
-Briefly describe what this action does and what problem it solves.
+Briefly describe what this automation does and what problem it solves.

 ### Target Scope _(select one)_
 - [ ] User-targeted action
 - [ ] Device-targeted action
-- [ ] Generic
+- [ ] Generic action

 ### Environment Considerations
 Are any modifications or configuration changes needed to use this action?

 ### Checklist
 - [ ] All company-specific data has been sanitized or replaced with generic placeholders.